The brides favorite color: A butter yellow beachside wedding

 The Ceremony at Rosemary Beach Town Hall

 Framed by lush florals in shades of cream, pale peach, and soft lemon, the couple exchanged vows beneath cascading greenery with the Gulf just beyond.
-The bride wore a modern strapless gown with a clean bodice and flowing skirt, paired with a classic cathedral veil that caught the breeze effortlessly.
+The bride wore a modern strapless gown by Lee Petra Grebenau, paired with a classic cathedral veil that caught the breeze effortlessly.
 Her look was timeless yet unfussy—perfectly in step with Rosemary Beach’s understated elegance.

-The florals leaned romantic but fresh: ivory roses, buttery ranunculus, and textural greens arranged in woven vessels that subtly nodded to the reception design to come.
-The overall effect felt intentional and cohesive—proof that even a whisper of yellow can completely transform a neutral setting.
+The florals leaned very spring but fresh: ivory roses, buttery ranunculus, and textural greens arranged in woven vessels that subtly nodded to the reception design to come.
+The contrast of a cornflower blue against the yellow was a fun choice to break up the neutrality.
+The overall effect felt intentional and cohesive.

 Reception on The Western Green